Kyle Tucker Player Props: Astros vs. Twins

 Kyle Tucker At The Plate

-- Tucker leads Houston with eight hits and an OBP of .484 this season.
+- Tucker leads Houston in OBP (.457) and total hits (nine) this season.

-- Among the qualified batters in baseball, his batting average ranks 46th, his on-base percentage ranks 18th, and he is 16th in the league in slugging.
+- Among qualifying hitters, he ranks 53rd in batting average, while his on-base percentage ranks 22nd and he is 16th in slugging.

-- Tucker has gotten a hit in five of seven games this year (71.4%), with multiple hits on three occasions (42.9%).
+- Tucker has gotten a hit in six of eight games this year (75.0%), with more than one hit on three occasions (37.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.